French doors can change any space, but getting the width right is crucial.

 The right width depends on room size, traffic flow, and intended use.

 Too narrow, and the doors feel cramped.
-Too wide, and they make smaller spaces hollow
+Too wide, and it makes smaller spaces feel hollow.

 Measuring for the Perfect French Door Width